fdenoodt/Portfolio/README.md

 # Portfolio
 Hi there!

 I am Fabian Denoodt, a Masters student in computer science with a degree in Applied Informatics.
 Here you can take a look at the projects I have worked on during my studies.
-If my profile interests you, feel free to have a look at my LinkedIn profile: [Fabian Denoodt | LinkedIn](https://www.linkedin.com/in/fabian-denoodt/)
+If you are interested in my profile, please visit my LinkedIn page: [Fabian Denoodt | LinkedIn](https://www.linkedin.com/in/fabian-denoodt/).

+Thank you for visiting!

 ## [2022] Computational Creative system - Pokémon Creator

 For a computational creativity assignment, I generated fake Pokémon images using the open source text-to-image model ruDALLE.
 I fine-tuned the model on images of a specific Pokémon type and also used the pretrained weights to generate outlines of Pokémon sketches.
 To create the names for the Pokémon, I used a linear regressor trained on a dataset of all Pokémon names.
 The creative system took a few input words and combined the best combination of syllables to generate a list of potential names.
 The linear regressor then ranked the generated names and selected the most plausible option.

+For more details, please take a look at the [paper](pokemon character design.pdf).

 <img src="https://scontent-bru2-1.xx.fbcdn.net/v/t1.15752-9/282383800_554874483021026_1003824832411503408_n.png?_nc_cat=105&ccb=1-7&_nc_sid=ae9488&_nc_ohc=nj8MyDDyfr8AX-iqIdy&_nc_ht=scontent-bru2-1.xx&oh=03_AdTD5X3j_fI3ECJsZIjH_GrKR3ky_oSGhJJumGy7C1fUNg&oe=63D118C1" alt="No description available." style="zoom: 67%;" />